 We work to bring our local research and Parkinson’s communities closer together.
 We maintain a list of the research studies that are recruiting.
 We explain these studies and the rudiments of the science of Parkinson’s in plain English.
 We invite experts to address the themes of Parkinson’s research and encourage researchers to speak about their work.
 We support conversation about research among the Parkinson’s community on our home turf.

 Some topics are specific to NHS Trusts in South West England.
 The list of opportunities to participate includes information specific to those who live in Cornwall and Devon.

-- Organise events to share knowledge about the current themes of Parkinson’s Research and the progress being made
+- Watch and read about the current themes of Parkinson’s Research

 - The Get Involved main menu tab lists the studies that are open to join

 - Our videos are linked from individual articles or go directly to our YouTube channel

 - Catch Research-In-Action with researchers working in Devon and Cornwall

 Our Facebook Group hosts breaking news and discussion.

 Footnote: What Sars-Cov-2 Did To Us